Shadow Fight 2: Gameplay

 Shadow Fight 2 is a 2D fighting game in which players must win the best of three matches against computer-controlled opponents.
 The game also has RPG elements that let players upgrade their armor, weapons, skills and magical abilities.
-The game's characters are entirely silhouettes, but the animations are realistic and physics-based.
+The game's characters are entirely silhouettes, but the animations are semi-realistic and physics-based.

 The player earns gold throughout the game that can be used to buy weapons.
 The game contains seven different provinces, each with a main boss.
 The player can enter only five fights before their energy must be replenished, which is done by waiting, paying real money, or watching a limited number of ads.
 These games may come to a series end after which the full game is completed.

 Achievements are a core part of Shadow Fight 2.
 Players are rewarded for completing the story as well as certain tasks.

 Story

-The world of Shadow Fight 2 takes heavy inspiration from classic Asian culture, some being Imperial China, Feudal Japan and Rajput states.
+The world of Shadow Fight 2 takes heavy inspiration from classic Asian culture, some being Imperial China, Feudal Japan and Rajput states while Titan’s world beyond the Gates of Shadows is portrayed as a sci-fi–inspired alien dimension, emphasizing its otherworldly and non-human nature rather than any real-world culture.
 Many dialogues in the game show how Shadow and various other antagonists, such as Ninjas and bodyguards like Capra, Puma, and Dandy, travel the continent via the ancient Silk Road.
 One notable dialogue from Capra highlights this journey: "I came here because of the huntresses beauty, it dragged me from the depths of the world.
 Traveled two continents just to lose against you.
 That will never happen."
 Every time the player enters the game, they are presented with an animated cutscene that explains the backstory of the protagonist, "Shadow", who also serves as the narrator.
 Shadow explains that he was once a legendary warrior, renowned for never losing a battle.
 While seeking a worthy opponent, he opened the Gates of Shadows, a pathway to another realm, unleashing six powerful demons into his world.
 The demons destroyed Shadow's physical body, reducing him to a faceless silhouette, and went on to bring mayhem and destruction into the world.
 Now, Shadow feels obligated to defeat the demons.
 To seal back the Gates, he must retrieve the ancient Seals they are guarding and use them and atone for his mistake.

 The game is structured into multiple chapters, or "acts", each revolving around one of the demons Shadow must face: